 Dear {Vendor First Name},

-Booking # {insert booking number} has been cancelled at the customer's request.
+Order # {insert booking number} has been cancelled at the customer's request.
 Due to the cancellation policy of the activity at the time of their purchase they are not eligible to receive a refund.

 The number of tickets purchased as part of this order, have now been added back to your availability inventory for {insert date of booking in this format 21, September, 2015).